Skip to main content

 Build and Push Image

-After defining and creating your image, you need to push it to a container registry
+After defining and creating your image, you need to push it to Artifact Registry or another supported registry and use it in a Cloud Run Service or Function.
+See the documentation for Google Cloud Run here.

-The tracer pushes telemetry to the upwind cluster manager via gRPC connection.
-In order to configure the tracer a pair of environment variables need to be set on the workload service / job definition
+The tracer pushes telemetry to the Upwind Cluster Manager via a gRPC connection.
+In order to configure the tracer a pair of environment variables need to be set on the workload service or job definition.

 env {